1jour1vin

 fine wine

-"A blend of Pinot Blanc and Auxerrois, crystalline and mouthwatering, La Fontaine aux Enfants is all finesse and tension, rolling happily across the tongue. " (Le Guide RVF 2022).
-Located at the top of the Grand Cru Kastelberg hill, La Fontaine aux Enfants produces a wine of remarkable character, with the beautiful acidity that is the hallmark of great Alsace wines.
+“A blend of Pinot Blanc and Auxerrois, crystal-clear and mouth-watering, La Fontaine aux Enfants is all finesse and tension, and rolls delightfully across the palate. ” (Le Guide RVF 2022).
+Located at the top of the Grand Cru Kastelberg hill, La Fontaine aux Enfants produces a wine of remarkable character, featuring the beautiful acidity that is the hallmark of great Alsace wines.

 Buy your Kreydenweiss Alsace wines at the best price in a private sale!